-Episode Sixteen: Inspiring insights from women leaders in the plant-based industry
+Episode Sixteen (special on plant-based #1): Inspiring insights from women leaders in the plant-based industry

 New Food’s Editor Bethan Grylls and innovative global plant-tech company, Equinom, invited plant-based pioneers to ‘lean in’ to the mic and kick off a new series led by women.